CoffeeCodeAnDCo/FlipKart-Grid-2.0/README.md

 UPDATE:README updated.

 UPDATE:3 refrences have been added.
 Two pdfs for object detection, and one youtube link for robotic help using raspberry pi.

+UPDATE:Voice Recognition has been added.
+Modifications respective to robot necessary.
+Treat as priority one.